 Last week I wrote about Matthew Rorick of Forlorn Hope and the uncommon grapes he guides into unusual wines.
-He's one of a handful of boundary pushing California winemakers in the Seven % Solution club.
-But while Matthew is planting Old Country throwback varietals out of curiosity, winemaker Abe Schoener of Scholium Project is straight up flipping traditional winemaking on its head.
+He's one of a handful of boundary pushing California winemakers.
+But while Matthew is planting Old Country throwback varietals to quench his curiosity, winemaker Abe Schoener of Scholium Project is straight up flipping traditional winemaking on its head.

 Scholium Project calls the Suisun Valley home, about an 80-mile drive up I-680 from the Silicon Valley, which seems telling, if not simply coincidental.
 Certainly the quest to poke at wine as we know it is part of the project's appeal, falling somewhere between innovation and deconstruction.
 Like Apple's most recent re-invention of the private listening device, wireless AirPods.

-I was an hour late for our appointment and Abe would have been right to tell me forget it, but he graciously received me that Monday afternoon in August.
-He just needed a few minutes to finish up a "text conversation with Norway " first.
-I wandered into the pinot noir vineyard adjacent the building, which Abe later told me belonged to the Tenbrinks of Tenbrink winery.
+I was an hour late for our appointment and Schoener would have been right to tell me forget it, but he graciously received me that Monday afternoon in August.
+He just needed a few minutes to finish up a "text conversation with Norway ."
+I wandered into the pinot noir vineyard adjacent the building, which he later told me belonged to the Tenbrinks of Tenbrink winery.
 The building in which he makes the wines is also theirs.
 He buys all fruit for Scholium from a handful of small and often forgotten vineyards across Northern California.